GoldenRed/Workshop-Introduction-to-Terraform-and-Elasticsearch/01_basic_project/README.md

 # Understanding HashiCorp Terraform: The Basic Project

 Welcome to the first project of the workshop.
-It is meant to get you up to speed
+It is meant to get you up to speed.

 ## Terraform Background